YassienW/kik-node-api/README.md

 2. ~~Lazy~~ slightly improved fix for crash caused by groups not providing username ".text"
 3. Coincidentally added the ability to load images directly from URLs in the process of removing dependency on sharp.
 4. added kik version changer, review [config.js](./src/config.js) to see exact versions
+5. added support for sending and receiving stickers, with help from Vilppu on kik.

 **To Do's**

-1. Add video(gif) and sticker support
+1. Add video(gif) and ~~sticker~~ support
-2. add chage profile picture functionality
+2. add change profile picture functionality
-3. fix group picture message sending (maybe), possibly a # group related issue (unconfirmed).
+3. ~~fix group picture message sending (maybe), possibly a # group related issue (unconfirmed).~~

 ## Installation
 This module is far from production ready please use the original modules that his on NPM: kik-node-api as shown below